Infers/Infers/Docs/Tutorial.md

 The `Tuple<'t>` type is also a class that defines inference rules.
 Of course, not every type `'t` is a tuple.
-The definition of the `Rep.tuple` method checks, using reflection, whether the `'t' type actually is a tuple or not.
+The definition of the `Rep.tuple` method checks, using reflection, whether the `'t` type actually is a tuple or not.
 If it isn't a tuple, then the method raise the `Backtrack` exception

 ```fsharp